robinch93/WifiTraffic/README.md

 ![](Images/green.PNG)

-2. yellow - when the number of users are between 11 and 15, it means wifi access point is getting crowded and user need to search for access point nearby.
+2. yellow - when the number of users are between 11 and 15, it means wifi access point is getting crowded and user need to search for another access point nearby.

 ![](Images/yellow.PNG)